Myofascial Pain Syndrome

 Discovering the Cause of Your Pain

-Diagnosis of myofascial pain syndrome is often difficult as myofascial back pain can be associated with other types of problems, such as a pinched nerve in your neck or a labral tear.
+Diagnosing myofascial pain syndrome is often tricky as myofascial back pain can be associated with other types of problems, such as a pinched nerve in your neck or a labral tear.
 Your New Jersey pain specialist has to evaluate where exactly your trigger point is before recommending myofascial pain syndrome treatment.
 A physical examination is the first step.
 Other tests that help your doctor diagnose your condition include:

 - Magnetic resonance elastography